 The Importance of Positioning:

 I always try to shoot “wide open.”
-That means setting and shooting with your aperture set at F2.8, F/4, or F5.6 depending on your lens.
+That means setting and shooting with your aperture set at F2.8, F/4, or F5.6, depending on your lens.
 I usually shoot in Manual or Aperture Priority Mode at the widest setting possible.
 The bigger the aperture opening, the less depth of field you will have, isolating your subject from the background.
-The wide-open aperture will also let more light into your camera, creating a faster shutter speed.
-You usually need to have your shutter speed at least at 1/1000 of a second to stop the action.
+The wide-open aperture lets more light into your camera, creating a faster shutter speed.
+You usually need to have your shutter speed at least 1/1000 of a second to stop the action.
 It is recommended to shoot at 1/2000 or faster to stop extremely fast action, such as a pitcher’s throwing motion or a swinging bat.
-Adjust your ISO in your camera to accomplish the correct shutter speed.
-For the best quality of images, you want to keep your ISO as low as possible.
+Adjust the ISO in your camera to accomplish the correct shutter speed.
+For the best quality images, you want to keep your ISO as low as possible.
 Take a couple of test exposures to double-check this because the dark background or bright white uniforms can trick your meter and over (under) expose your main subject.
 Know how your camera works and set it accordingly.
-I also use the “Continuous Focus” setting and one center focus point in my camera.
-This way your camera focusing system is not jumping around and you’ll have more control of what's in focus.
+I also use my camera's “Continuous Focus” setting and one center focus point.
+This way, your camera focusing system is not jumping around, and you’ll have more control over what's in focus.

 Know the Game:

 Be knowledgeable about all the sports you plan on photographing.
-Some photographers, after viewing my Cavaliers photos, ask me if I know the plays.
+After viewing my Cavaliers photos, some photographers asked me if I know the plays.
 The truth is, I will usually have the plays down within the first few games of the season.
 Pay attention to the game and anticipate what play may happen next.
 For example, during a baseball game, is the runner on first going to steal second?
 Is there a chance for a double play?
 Will there be a play at the plate?
 Could this be the game-winning hit?
-I have seen photographers miss photos because they were chatting with the person next to them.
+Photographers miss photos because they chat with the person next to them.
 Anticipate!
-Once a play happens, you better be ready, because it will not happen again.
+Once a play happens, you better be ready because it will not happen again.

-Silhouette images are fun and easy to shoot providing the sun is out and you have a clean background.
-I took this low angle silhouette by focusing on the first hurdle, then set my camera on the ground and composed the image.
-I employed manual exposure to expose for the sky and used a 17mm lens at f/14 at 1/1000 to stop the action.
+Silhouette images are fun and easy to shoot, providing the sun is out, and you have a clean background.
+I took this low-angle silhouette by focusing on the first hurdle, then set my camera on the ground and composed the image.
+I employed manual exposure to expose the sky and used a 17mm lens at f/14 at 1/1000 to stop the action.
 Test some exposures ahead of time to get the desired effect.

 Not Just Action:

-When the play is over it doesn't mean you put your head down and look at your images.
+When the play is over, it doesn't mean you put your head down and look at your images.
 There are a lot of great sports images that are not action shots.
 Keep an eye out for something different or unusual.
-Look for images that tell a story and captures the drama and emotions of the game.
+Look for images that tell a story and capture the drama and emotions of the game.

 Try a Different Angle:

 Try shooting from the stands for a higher view with a long lens.
-From the upper position, you can get cleaner backgrounds and more artistic images.
-Obviously, this only works if you are shooting in a larger stadium with an unobstructed view.
+You can get cleaner backgrounds and more artistic images from the upper position.
+This only works if you shoot in a larger stadium with an unobstructed view.

 Another artistic way to capture amazing sports action is by panning.
-When photographing a moving athlete, the panning technique is achieved by keeping your main subject in the frame for the entire time of the exposure.
+When photographing a moving athlete, the panning technique is achieved by keeping your main subject in the frame for the entire exposure time.
 The slower your shutter speed, the more unusual and interesting the effect.
 Pre-focus on the runner’s lane and start following your subject before you press the shutter release button.
-I generally tuck my elbows into my chest and turn at my waist, following my main subject as I press the shutter release button.
-Follow the runner all the way through and do not jerk or stop your camera as you are shooting.
+I tuck my elbows into my chest and turn at my waist, following my main subject as I press the shutter release button.
+Follow the runner all the way through and do not jerk or stop your camera as you shoot.
 Don't be afraid to use your motor drive if you have one.
 Generally, the faster your subject, the faster your shutter speed.
-This technique will take some practice and some experimenting with different shutter speeds to get your desired image.
+This technique will take some practice and experimenting with different shutter speeds to get your desired image.

-The above tips have worked for me, I hope you are able to benefit from them as well.
+The above tips have worked for me; I hope you can also benefit from them.

 Zenfolio is a great site for sharing photographs with clients in private galleries or selling online.
-I use Zenfolio to promote my work but love the private CLIENT access which allows clients to download photographs easily and professionally.
+I use Zenfolio to promote my work, but I love the private CLIENT access, which allows clients to download photographs easily and professionally.